Q: What is Client Accounting Services (CAS)?

-Client Accounting and Advisory Services (CAAS) is a certificate program that has been developed by the AICPA.
+Client Accounting Services (CAS) is a certificate program that has been developed by the AICPA.
 Accountants are considered the trusted advisor.
-The CAAS model further advances this relationship between the client and the accountant.
+The CAS model further advances this relationship between the client and the accountant.
 At KROST we work closely with our clients and this is an opportunity to further demonstrate that we are looking for ways to assist our clients as they continue to focus on growing their business.

 Q: Can you summarize what the course was about?

-CAAS is a new spin on outsourced accounting.
+CAS is a new spin on outsourced accounting.
 It is not just bookkeeping and write-up services.
 Instead, it is financial statement preparation, cash flow management, transaction processing, virtual CFO services, controllership, and business advisory.
-A CAAS practice focuses on cloud-based technology solutions and becoming an expert in specific industries.
+A CAS practice focuses on cloud-based technology solutions and becoming an expert in specific industries.

 The accounting profession is changing and with that, we also need to adapt.
 The trend in accounting is that more clients are outsourcing accounting functions.
 As a CPA firm, we can provide a solution for our clients.
 We have a team of people that can provide timely data and offer best practices and industry-specific solutions.

 Q: What made you decide to take the course?

 This course provided a different way of thinking about the way we are currently offering accounting and bookkeeping services to clients.
 Instead of continuing with the usual method of providing information to clients after the fact, we will be able to give clients the opportunity to view their financial data in a timely manner.

 Generally, accounting is an afterthought for some business owners as their focus is on the growth of their business.
 As an advisor to clients, I felt it would be important to find out what more we can do to help advise them.

 Q: How is this different than bookkeeping or write-up services?